teseoch/Geometric-Modeling-Fall2021/Assignment1/README.md

 Required output of this section:

- * Screenshots of the provided meshes with each connected component colored differently.
+ * Plot of the provided meshes with each connected component colored differently.
- * The number of connected components and the size of each component (measured in number of faces) for all the provided models.
+ * Print of the number of connected components and the size of each component (measured in number of faces) for all the provided models.